 As someone with dyslexia—who is also frequently the GM and enjoys trying a wide variety of new games—in general, TTRPGs do very little to help those with a reading disability.
-(I'll be upfront and admit that so far, Karma in the Dark, falls into many of the same traps as other games that I'm going to criticize.)
+(I'll be upfront and admit that some of my games have reflected many of the same problems as other games that I'm going to criticize.)

-There are several ways to address reading disabilities: how text is laid out, how text is actually written, and having non-print alternatives to learning rules.
-I'm going to touch on all of those areas in my blog posts—and own process for improving Karma in the Dark's accessibility—but today I want to start with layout.
+There are several ways to address reading disabilities: how text is laid out, how text is actually written, and how information is presented.
+In this three-post series, I review each.
+Starting with layout.

 There is a lot of conflicting and terrible advice about writing and laying out documents for people with dyslexia.
 Part of this is complicated by a) imperfect research methods, b) the fact dyslexia is not a uniform neurological condition (i.e. it presents and affects people differently), c) people diagnosed with dyslexia sometimes actually have other conditions (e.g. a vision disorder, not a language disorder).

 I spend a lot of time reading dyslexia research.
 So far only a few findings have been generally consistent:

 This is a screenshot of my usual Kindle reader settings.
 I found these settings helpful through trial and error before I was ever diagnosed with dyslexia or looked at research.
 What did I find?
 I absolutely need 1 column, shortest lines possible, with large font, and I love dark brown text on a cream background.

 Click on images to see a larger version.